Patella Dislocation Surgery in Jaipur

 - Falling from the top down: This happens all the time with runners.
 If he suddenly falls on the ground from above with excessive force, then his leg can get hurt.
 Because of this sometimes the bone of his knee can slip.

 In all these circumstances, an orthopedic doctor should be contacted.
 Because in this state, the patient has so much pain that he is not able to tolerate it and can even faint at times.

 The symptoms of the dislocated knee are usually detected immediately and get worse over time.
 Sometimes, the knee can slip back to where it was before.
 However, it is painful, swollen, and most likely to be unstable.

 - Feeling the kneecap shift or slide out of the groove

-- Hearing a popping sound when the patella dislocates
+- Crackling sound when the patella is moved

-- A change in the knee’s appearance — the knee may appear misshapen or deformed
+- Changes in the appearance of the knee – the knee may appear misshapen or deformed

-- Apprehension or fear when running or changing direction.
+- Apprehension or fear while running or changing direction.

 - Address M-21, Mahesh Colony, JP Crossing Underpass, Jaipur 302015, Rajasthan, India

 - Phone 91-988-730-2501